MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/identity.md

 - Which identity sources are users allowed to sign up from?
 For example, can a user create a local identity as well as use a social identity provider?
 - If only local identities are allowed, will only specific email domains be allowed?
 For example, can a tenant specify that only users who have an @contoso.com email address are permitted to sign-up?
-- What is the user principal name (UPN) that should be used to uniquely identify each local identity?
-For example, email address, username, phone number and rewards card number are all common choices for UPNs, although it's usually best to use immutable, non-reusable identifiers where possible.
+- What is the user principal name (UPN) that should be used to uniquely identify each local identity during the sign-in process?
+For example, email address, username, phone number and rewards card number are all common choices for UPNs.
+However, UPNs can change over time, so when you refer to the identity in your application's authorization rules or audit logs, it's a good practice to use the underlying immutable unique identifier of the identity, such as the object ID (OID) in Azure AD.
 - Will a user be required to verify their UPN?
 For example, if the user's email address or phone number is used as a UPN, how will these be verified?
 - Do tenant administrators need to approve sign-ups?
 - Do tenants require a tenant specific sign-up experience or URL?
 For example, do your tenants require a branded sign-up experience when users sign up, or do they require the ability to intercept a sign-up request and perform additional validation before it proceeds?